 Rivers and the California African American Museum (CAAM) in Los Angeles sustain a long-term, iterative program exploring the histories and futures of Black abstraction and the relationships between politics and form, visibility and legibility, media and technology as well as the distribution of knowledge and information.
 Together we have presented Sanford Biggers: Codeswitch (2021), Troy Montes Michie: Rock of Eye (2022) and Helen Cammock: I Will Keep My Soul (2023).

-Rivers is proud to partner with MASS MoCA to present the exhibition Yto Barrada: Ways to Baffle the Wind.
+Rivers proudly partnered with MASS MoCA to present the exhibition Yto Barrada: Ways to Baffle the Wind.
 A partner committed to inquiry into the shapes and possibilities of cultural platforms and their service to the complex community of the Berkshires valley, MASS MoCA joins Rivers to present a body of work that pushes against boundaries and examines human relationship to the natural world.